DMin New Testament Track

 - Theological Anthropology and Soteriology

 Though not limited to the courses listed here, the catalog descriptions of the 7000-level classes will give you a sense of the direction of the electives.
-Faculty expertise and student interest will help guide the selection of electives for any semester.
+Faculty expertise and student interest will help guide the selection of electives each semester.

 New Testament Faculty